דלג לתוכן הראשי

 Liposomal Glutathione 🟡

-Glutathione is the "master antioxidant" and the heart of the liver's detox system, so it makes sense to want to supplement it.
+Glutathione is the "master antioxidant" and the heart of the liver's cleansing system, so it makes sense to want to supplement it.
 The problem: regular oral glutathione is very poorly absorbed because the digestive system breaks it down.
-Therefore, if you choose to supplement, a liposomal form (encased in fat for better absorption) is preferable, or simply provide the body with building blocks via NAC.
+Therefore, if you choose to supplement, a liposomal form (wrapped in fat for better absorption) is preferable, or simply provide the body with building blocks via NAC.
 Common dosage: 250-500 mg per day.
 Purchase liposomal glutathione on iHerb.

 Sulforaphane (Broccoli) 🟡

-Perhaps the most scientifically grounded "detox": sulforaphane, a compound from broccoli sprouts, activates a pathway called Nrf2 that turns on the body's natural detox enzymes (Phase II).
+Perhaps the most scientifically grounded "detox": sulforaphane, a compound from broccoli sprouts, activates a pathway called Nrf2 which turns on the body's natural cleansing enzymes (Phase II).
 A real randomized controlled trial in China showed that a broccoli sprout beverage accelerated the excretion of air pollutants (benzene and acrolein) from the body.
 This is one of the few supports with direct human evidence.
 Common dosage: a standardized supplement of sulforaphane or glucoraphanin per day.
 Purchase sulforaphane on iHerb.

 Chlorella 🟡

 A green algae that receives enthusiastic claims about "binding heavy metals."
-Cautiously: preliminary studies (mainly in animal models and small studies) show metal-binding ability, but evidence in humans is still limited and insufficient to present it as a solution for metal poisoning.
+Cautiously: preliminary studies (mostly in animal models and small studies) show metal-binding ability, but evidence in humans is still limited and insufficient to present it as a solution for metal poisoning.
 If used, it is as general nutritional support, not a substitute for medical treatment.
 Common dosage: 2-3 grams per day.
 Purchase chlorella on iHerb.

 Spermidine 🟡

-A different and interesting angle: spermidine promotes autophagy, the real intracellular "cleaning" mechanism where the cell recycles damaged proteins and old organelles.
+A different and interesting angle: spermidine promotes autophagy, the real intracellular "cleansing" mechanism where the cell recycles damaged proteins and old organelles.
 This is the "cleanse" that actually occurs in the body, at the cellular level, not at the level of "vague toxins."
 The evidence is still early but the mechanism is fascinating and relevant to aging.
 Common dosage: 1-6 mg per day (also found in wheat germ, fermented soy, and mushrooms).

 And here is the truly important part.
 The following products are sold under one magical word, "detox," but they are unnecessary, and sometimes dangerous.
 There are no purchase links here, because we do not recommend them.